MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/production-how-to-run-mps-and-mrp.md

 -   **Calculate Regenerative Plan:** This function processes or regenerates the material plan.
 This process starts by deleting all planned supply orders that are currently loaded.
 All items in the database are replanned.
 -   **Calculate Net Change Plan**: This function processes a net change plan.
 Items are considered in net change planning from two types of changes:
-    - **Demand/supply changes:** These include modifications to quantities on sales orders, demand forecasts, assembly orders, works orders, or purchase orders.
+    - **Demand/supply changes:** These include modifications to quantities on sales orders, demand forecasts, assembly orders, production orders, or purchase orders.
 An unplanned inventory level change is also considered a quantity change.
     - **Planning parameter changes:** These include changes in safety stock, reorder point, routing, bill of material, and changes to the time bucket or lead time calculation.
 -   **Get Action Messages:** This function serves as a short-term planning tool by issuing action messages to alert the user of any modifications made since the last regenerative or net change plan was calculated.